supabase/realtime/ARCHITECTURE.md

 - turning a channel's `postgres_changes` config (schema / table / filter) into rows in the tenant's `realtime.subscription` table;
 - polling the tenant's WAL and delivering each change, already filtered per subscriber by `realtime.list_changes/4`, to only the nodes holding matching subscribers.

+This means that if there are Postgres Changes subscriptions Realtime will be streaming two replication slots.

 See [Postgres Changes](#postgres-changes) for the details.